Generic Drug User Fee Amendments

 When is the deadline for making changes to the approved ANDA list?

-- For example, if a company has 6 approved ANDAs and requests a consolidation of 2 ANDAs into 1, but the Office of Generic Drugs does not grant the consolidation request until after October 1, 2019, then the company’s tier would remain medium tier for FY 2020 (total remains 6 ANDAs).
+- For example, if a company has 6 approved ANDAs and requests a consolidation of 2 ANDAs into 1, but the Office of Generic Drugs does not grant the consolidation request until after October 1, 2022, then the company would remain medium tier for FY 2023.
+(Total remains 6 ANDAs).

-- For example, if a company with 5 approved ANDAs is determined to be affiliated with another company with 1 approved ANDA, and the date of affiliation is prior to October 1, 2019, then the company’s tier would be medium tier for FY 2020.
-If the company had already paid the small tier, they would need to pay the difference between the medium tier fee and the small tier fee.
+- For example, if a company with 5 approved ANDAs is determined to be affiliated with another company with 1 approved ANDA, and the date of affiliation is on or prior to October 1, 2022, then the company would be assessed the medium tier fee for FY 2023.
+If the company had already paid the small tier, then they would need to pay the difference between the medium tier fee and the small tier fee.

 For other scenarios not listed, please contact CDERCollections@fda.hhs.gov for assistance.